IshaanAdarsh/Postgres-extension-tutorial/SGML/Sample-Ext.md

 For more detailed information on `CREATE FUNCTION`, you can refer to the [PostgreSQL documentation on `CREATE FUNCTION`](https://www.postgresql.org/docs/current/sql-createfunction.html).

 ### Step 4: Create the Makefile
 - Create a Makefile inside the extension directory.
-This file will define the build and installation instructions for the extension.

 ```
 EXTENSION = pg_sample_ext